mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/diabetes.md

     Class varchar(100)
 );
 ```

 ![Create table](/assets/tutorials/diabetes/pg4admin/Create_pgtable.gif)

 7. Before you import the data, please delete the first row as it is a table header.
-To import rows into your table, right click on the table name and select 'Import/Export'.
+To import rows into your table, right click on the table name and select *Import/Export*.

-    7.1 Under the Options tab, ensure the slider is set to 'Import'.
+    7.1 Under the Options tab, ensure the slider is set to *Import*.

     7.2 Select your file name and ensure that the delimiters are set.

 ![Import rows](/assets/tutorials/diabetes/pg4admin/Import_rows.gif)

 8. By making a select query, the data that has been loaded can be verified.